 With the temperature rising, give these creative ideas to keep your dog cool a try.

-A kiddie pool can be purchased cheaply at any toy store, and your dog will love splashing around in it all summer.
-Toss in a few ice cubes, floating dog toys or tennis balls for your dog to chase in the water.
-You may want to add nonslip bathtub pads to the bottom if it is slippery.
+What better way to cool down in summer than at the pool?
+A hard plastic kiddie pool can be purchased cheaply at any toy store or big box store, and your dog will love splashing around in it all summer.
+Toss in a few ice cubes, floating dog toys, or treats for your dog to chase in the water.
+For your dog’s safety and comfort, keep the water level shallow enough that their head can still be above water when lying down in the pool.
+You may also want to add nonslip bathtub pads to the bottom if it is slippery.
 Replace the water every few days, and wash thoroughly with hot, soapy water if any slime or mold appears on the bottom.

 On hot days, it’s natural for a dog to dig a hole to find cooler dirt to lay in.
 Consider giving your dog their own sandbox where they can dig to their heart’s content (and so they don’t decide to dig in your garden)!
 Sand is a great substrate that many dogs love to dig in, and you can even wet the sand down a bit to add to the cooling effect.
 Choose a shady spot in your yard to place the sandbox to keep the sand from getting hot.
 You can build a simple sandbox from wood, purchase a plastic sandbox, or use a kiddie pool filled with sand.

 Subscribe for More Creative Dog Care Tips